• Skip to main content

 Takeaway

-What You’ll Spend More Of With Spravato: Time, Money, Rides, and Days Off Work
+What You’ll Spend More Of With Spravato: Time, Rides, and Days Off Work

-This side-by-side comparison reveals what the session count difference actually means for your life, schedule, and recovery journey.
+This side-by-side comparison shows what the session count difference can mean in real life.

 Treatment Impact Factor IV Ketamine